r-dbi/odbc/setup.md

 docker pull store/oracle/database-enterprise:12.2.0.1
 ```

-## Start the container
+Start the container:

-The -P is important to setup the port forwarding from the docker container

 ```shell
 docker run -d -it --name oracle_db -P store/oracle/database-enterprise:12.2.0.1
 ```

+The `-P` is important to set up the port forwarding from the docker container.

-## Query the port and edit the ports in tnsnames.ora
+Then, query the port and edit the ports in `tnsnames.ora`:

 ```shell
 docker port oracle_db
 ```

-Contents of `snsnames.ora`
+The contents of `snsnames.ora` should look like:

 ```
 ORCLCDB=(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=127.0.0.1)(PORT=32769))